filamentgroup/fixed-sticky/README.md

 Here’s an example of what a `sticky` element with CSS `top: 20px` behaves like:

 ![](demos/gifs/sticky-top-off.gif)
-*Scrolling down*

-The blue border represents the dimensions of the parent container element.
+*Scrolling down.* The blue border represents the dimensions of the parent container element.
 If the element’s top is greater than `20px` to the top of the viewport, the element is not sticky.

 ![](demos/gifs/sticky-top-on.gif)
-*Scrolling down*

-When the element’s top is less than `20px` to the top of the viewport, the element is sticky.
+*Scrolling down.* When the element’s top is less than `20px` to the top of the viewport, the element is sticky.

 Here’s an example of what a `sticky` element with CSS `bottom: 20px` behaves like:

 ![](demos/gifs/sticky-bottom-off.gif)
-*Scrolling up*

-Not sticky.
+*Scrolling up.* Not sticky.

 ![](demos/gifs/sticky-bottom-on.gif)

-Sticky.
+*Scrolling up.* Sticky.

 ## Plugin Usage